Breeding Location:

 Range and Habitat

-Key West Quail-Dove: Occurs very rarely in southern Florida; primary range includes the West Indies and east as far as Puerto Rico.
-Preferred habitats include semi-arid and humid woodlands, scrub, and forests.
+Key West Quail-Dove: This bird has a very limited range.
+They occur very rarely in southern Florida, but their primary range extends from the Florida Keys and into the West Indies and east as far as Puerto Rico.
+This bird's preferred habitats include semi-arid and humid woodlands, scrub, and forests.

 Breeding and Nesting